ULTIMATE ACTIVEWEAR

 In addition to their functional benefits, carbon fiber wheelchairs often boast a sleek and modern appearance.
 The smooth finish, combined with the material's distinct pattern, gives these wheelchairs a visually appealing aesthetic.
 Users can enjoy the sense of style and individuality that carbon fiber frames offer, making their mobility device a reflection of their personality.

 It is important to note that carbon fiber wheelchairs tend to be more expensive than traditional wheelchair models.
 The complex manufacturing process and the high-quality materials used contribute to their higher price point.
 However, many users find the performance and advantages of carbon fiber well worth the investment, as they can significantly enhance the overall mobility experience.
-We supply a range of manual wheelchairs made of carbon fibre from manufacturers including Motion Composites, RGK and Ottobock.
+We supply a range of manual wheelchairs made of carbon fibre from manufacturers including Motion Composites, RGK, TiLite, Progeo and Ottobock.

 Magnesium